lnpandey/IITM_Research_Interpretability_of_Attention_Networks/1_Attention_Mosaic/3. stage_wise_training/alternate_minimization/Attention_weights_for_every_data/Readme.md

 #### Table A2.2 : learning attention weights as well as what net (init 2)
-LR for learning what net parameters is fixed 0.001

 | LR (for only attention wts) \ Analysis | argmax > 0.5 | argmax < 0.5 |  FTPT | FFPT | FTPF | FFPF |
 |  ----         | -------      |  --------    |  --   |  --  | --   | --   |